Bureau of Identification

 Phone Number: (219) 755-3321

 All sex or violent offenders must register in person within 72 hours of arriving in Lake County, Indiana.
-(This includes: residence, employment and/or education.
+(This includes: residence, vehicles, employment and/or education.

 The Property / Evidence Management Division is staffed Monday through Friday (excluding holidays), 8:00 AM – 4:00 PM.
 This Division oversees the property inventory for the Lake County Sheriff’s Department.
 This Division also controls the property that is evidence, either recovered or confiscated.
 Persons wanting to claim property belonging to them must have proof of ownership and a photo ID.